lifinance/customized-token-list/README.md

 ]
 ```

 Create a PR with the change describing why we should add that token.
-Link your project, coingecko and profiles so we can validate the token.
+Link your project, CoinGecko and profiles so we can validate the token.